News

 Many mortgage advisers today find themselves at a similar crossroads.
 With the housing market facing headwinds, more are looking beyond residential properties to secure their financial future with lending to small-to-medium enterprises (SMEs) – a $20bn industry that's beckoning advisers to expand their horizons.

 Like Colonel Sanders, mortgage advisers are sitting on a goldmine without realising it.
-According to industry estimates, some 40% of mortgage holders are SME owners.
+According to industry estimates, 40% of mortgage holders who use advisers are also small business owners.
 These clients, already in the adviser's database, represent a latent asset waiting to be activated.

 "These customers are already in your database and are most likely looking for access to capital,” says Camilla Tumai, NZ general manager at leading non-bank SME lender Bizcap.
 "You're already the trusted source for mortgages, so by partnering with the right lenders, you can be their trusted source for business loans as well."